bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 In YAML
 ^^^^^^^

-Edit again the /etc/ansible/inventory/myhost.yml file, and this time let's use real YAML:
+Edit the /etc/ansible/inventory/myhost.yml file, and this time let's use real YAML:

 .. code-block:: yaml